 Michael Howell, a fellow Salemite, explained many forms of tempo work could become at the Free Fitness Summit this past January.
 He followed up his presentation with this article that outlined a simple oxidative lifting protocol for beginners.
 Here are the bullet points of the information he provided that satisfied my criteria to try:

-- Download the Seconds app to turn your phone into an interval timer (free)
+- Download the Interval Timer app (free) to your phone

 - Choose a full body, multi-joint exercise

 - Note: ensure that as you perform these movements that you keep constant tension.
 No ‘resting’ at the top or bottom; stay an inch or so from lockout at the end ranges.

 - Set the HIIT timer for 8 sets of intervals of 40 sec high intensity and 40 sec low intensity